 Cockroaches are difficult pests to keep out of Charlotte homes.
 They have the ability to scale walls, run across ceilings and slip into very tight gaps.
-If you want to have success in keeping them out, it is important to consider a complete strategy.
+If you want to be able to keep cockroaches out of your Charlotte home, it is important to consider a complete strategy.
 Here is a step-by-step guide to help.

 Step 1: Reduce Attractants

 There are many things that can attract cockroaches to your yard.
 The more cockroaches you have in your yard, the greater your chances of an infestation will be.
 If you reduce attractants, you can increase your odds of keeping cockroaches out.

 Cockroaches feed on organic matter found in garbage.
 If roaches find open trash in your yard, they will dine on it.
 Make sure your trash is bagged and placed in covered containers.
 It is also important to keep your containers clean.
 A cockroach can smell rotting food from a surprising distance.

 If you store bottles and cans for recycling, they can be a strong attractant for cockroaches.
 Make sure you clean all your recyclables thoroughly, and consider storing these items in a sealed plastic tote.

 There are many food sources that can lure cockroaches into your yard.
 Do an inspection of your property and consider removing fruits, berries, pet food, dead animals, dog feces, birdseed, and other things cockroaches eat.

 If you have a damp perimeter, cockroaches will take notice.
 Pest roaches prefer moist habitats.
 There are many ways the ground around your home can become oversaturated: clogged gutters, damaged plumbing, overwatering of plants, dense vegetation, leaf litter, and more.
 Reduce moisture to reduce roaches.